 Lake Tahoe itself, the largest alpine lake in North America, is easily accessible from town.
 Lake activities include boating, exploring the sandy shore, and scuba diving in nearby Emerald Bay.

 But Tahoe City is so much more than a lake city.
-It's also a winter city, with places like Squaw Valley – home to the 1960 Winter Olympics – less than 10 miles away.
+It's also a winter city, with places like Palisades Tahoe — formerly known as Squaw Valley and home to the 1960 Winter Olympics — less than 10 miles away.
 Several other ski resorts, local ski hills, and winter wonderlands also entice snow play.